-Melinda Gates On Marriage, Parenting, And Why She Made Bill Drive The Kids To School
+Melinda Gates On Marriage, Parenting And Why She Made Bill Drive The Kids To School

 Melinda Gates, the co-founder of the Bill & Melinda Gates Foundation, has written a new book, The Moment of Lift: How Empowering Women Changes The World.